kagg-design/disable-author-pages/readme.txt

 = I found a bug  =

-Please report it at https://github.com/staude/disable-author-pages/issues
+Please report it at https://github.com/kagg-design/disable-author-pages/issues

 = I have a feature request =

-Please report it at https://github.com/staude/disable-author-pages/issues
+Please report it at https://github.com/kagg-design/disable-author-pages/issues

 == Changelog ==
+= 1.0 =
+- Tested up to WP 6.3.
+- Required PHP version is 7.4.
+- WP coding standards are implemented.

 = 0.11 =
 - version tagging sync github / wordpress.org svn.
 Thanks to swissspidy
 - fix: notice plugin_settings_link not static.
 Thanks to swissspidy